yrafique/quantum-consensus-trading/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see the [Issues](https://github.com/yrafique/quantum-consensus-trading/issues) page to get started.

 ### Development Setup